 American Staffordshire Terrier

-Don't confuse the American Staffordshire Terrier the American Pit Bull Terrier - these are two different breeds.
+Don't confuse the American Staffordshire Terrier with the American Pit Bull Terrier - these are two different breeds.

 Australian Cattle Dog